marcuasc/Webutvikling-2/README.md

 * Write `npm start` in your terminal to run the project

-## How to use the project

-Trenger screenshots av ferdig frontend for å kunne forklare her
+## SVG and animations

+## Poems and AJAX

+We use AJAX to dynamically fetch poems from poetryDB.
+By dynamically fetching the poems, we can update the poem without re-rendering the whole newsite.

+The component PoetryDisplay uses the fetches the chosen poem in its lifecycle-method to ensure that the poem is retrieved after the component gets rendered.

+The fetch method returns a JSON-object with separation between all the lines of the poem.
+The method `getText()` appends the lines into an empty string on at a time, thus creating a single string with containing the whole poem.
+The string then gets returned and rendered as a single `<p>` element.

+The adresses for the different poems used in this project are stored locally in a list called `input`.
+PoetryDisplay picks a poem from the list to display by using the variable returned from on of the sliders in ControlDisplay as an index in the `input`list.

-## Functionality
+## Audio

-Hvilke funksjonaliteter har nettsiden
+The component AudioDisplay uses the HTML audio-tag to render audio and controlls.
+We have three audio-files, one for each of the themes selected by the controller component.
+All the audio-files are stored in the projects `Public` folder, and the different paths are stored locally in a list in AudioDisplay.
+The component picks the index of the list corresponding to the chosen sound theme of the user.

+All the files are from [SoundBible](http://soundbible.com/tags-mp3.html) and are royalty free.

-## Components
+## Controller

-This project consists of four main components.

-#### ControlDisplay

 This component is used to control and manipulate the rendering of the other components.
 ControlDisplay consists of three sliders that are used to change the parameters of the exhibition.
-We have one slider for changing the arworks color-palette, one for the mood of the music and one for the theme of the poetry.
+We have one slider for changing the artworks color-palette, one for the mood of the music and one for the theme of the poetry.

-The context API returns the selected value of the sliders as variables, which then is used by the other components.
+The controls are used as a provider in the Context API, which is used by the other compoents to determine its rendering.
-The use of states within each component makes the components re-render every time the sliders are moved.
+The use of states within each component makes the components re-render every time the sliders are moved, without re-rendering the whole site.

-#### ArtDisplay

-#### PoetryDisplay

- PoetryDisplay uses AJAX to fetch poems from PoetryDB.
-The poems gets returned as a JSON-object, where every line of text is formatted as a line-attribute.
- The function `getText()` takes in all the lines from the poem, and adds them to a single string that later gets rendered as a `<p>`element.

- The adress for the different poems used in this project, are stored in a list called `input`.
- PoetryDisplay picks a poem from the list to display by using the variable returned from ControlDisplay as an index in the `input`list.

-####  AudioDisplay

-Skrive litt om audio, artwork, control og poetry display.
-Hvordan er be bygget opp og hva gjør de?
-Lurk med litt eksempelkode her tror jeg

 ## Layout

-Hvordan endte vi opp med utseendet på nettsiden.
-Grid vs flexbox, plassering av elementer, utseende på knapper osv osv.
+## Webstorage

 ## Testing

-Hva og hvordan har vi testet.
-Hvorfor valgte vi å teste det vi gjorde?
-Vise dekningsgrad av testene?